SharpEconomy/AMM/README.md

 - `ALLOWED_HOSTS` – comma-separated list of allowed hosts (optional)
 - `RENDER_EXTERNAL_HOSTNAME` will be added automatically if provided by Render

-Render will automatically install requirements, run migrations via the `preDeployCommand`, and start the app with Gunicorn.
+Render will automatically install requirements, run migrations and collect static files via the `preDeployCommand`, and start the app with Gunicorn.